The best Uncharted games, ranked worst to best

 We rank the best Uncharted games, from the core four to a Nate-less spin-off

-Choosing the best Uncharted games has gotten exponentially more difficult with every new installment in Naughty Dog's cinematic series.
-Nathan Drake's adventures have now spanned multiple platforms and the franchise has even spawned a spin-off, plus the original games still hold up, so it's no easy task.
+Choosing the best Uncharted games has become more difficult with every new installment in Naughty Dog's cinematic series.
+Nathan Drake's adventures have now spanned multiple platforms, and the franchise has even spawned a spin-off.
+Plus, the original games still hold up, so it's no easy task.

 6. Uncharted: Golden Abyss

-Before we start, it’s probably fair to point out that coming last in a list of the best Uncharted games is almost an honour in itself given the level of quality they achieve.
-Uncharted: Golden Abyss is a PS Vita exclusive developed by SIE Bend Studio, who later went on to develop its own AAA third-person action game in Days Gone.
+Before we start, it’s probably fair to point out that coming last in a list of the best Uncharted games is almost an honor in itself, given the level of quality they achieve.
+Uncharted: Golden Abyss is a PS Vita exclusive developed by SIE Bend Studio.
 Given the barometer set by the franchise, there really isn’t much wrong with Golden Abyss.
-At the time, it looked incredible close up for a handheld and carefully recreated the hallmarks of the trilogy of Uncharted games that came before it.
+At the time, it looked incredible for a handheld and carefully recreated the hallmarks of the trilogy of Uncharted games that came before it.

-Unfortunately, some of the cinematic flair had to be mitigated to accommodate the jump to a handheld device - the story ultimately falls flat in spite of some fantastic set pieces.
-Yet, if you think about what the developers set out to do with Golden Abyss, it’s a calculated success.
-It still feels very much like Uncharted, but it was always destined to sit in its shadow given the downgrade in scope.
+Unfortunately, some of the cinematic flair had to be mitigated to accommodate the jump to a handheld device - the story ultimately falls flat despite some fantastic set pieces.
+It still feels like Uncharted, but it was always destined to sit in its shadow, given the downgrade in scope.
 It sure could have done without the middling touchscreen Vita gimmicks though!

 Sign up to the 12DOVE Newsletter